gie-sakura/msnlora/README.md

 # Messenger LoRa

-Low-power system for comunidades apartadas based on the LoRa protocol to provide a messaging system.
+Low-power system for isolated communities based on the LoRa protocol to provide a messaging system through the creation of a user who can send a message only if the destination user is also registered.

 ## Getting Started